 The search string can include SQL wildcard characters.
 For example, the following search string uses

 %as a substitute for 0 or more characters:

 Projectthat include a column named

 For SQL statements that run against an Oracle 10g or later database, enter part of the SQL ID.

 By default, the Search Results box lists the name or hash value of each SQL statement, as well as the SQL statement's total wait time for the last seven days.
 The results are ordered by wait time with the highest waits first.

-To change the amount of wait time shown in the search results, set the advanced configuration option REPORT_SEARCH_WAIT_TIME_DAYS.
+To change the amount of wait time shown in the search results, set the advanced option

 To list the search results in alphanumeric order without wait times, deselect Order results by wait time.
 Then click Search again.

 Locate the SQL statement you want to report on, and select it.